Nuri Conker

-Mehmet Nuri Conker fought on numerous fronts: Libya, Manastir, the Dardanelles, the Eastern front, in Syria and in the Turkish War of Independence.
+Conker fought in Libya, Manastir, the Dardanelles, the Eastern front, in Syria and in the Turkish War of Independence.
 He was wounded twice: once in Bolayır and again in the Dardanelles, at Conk Bayir (the Chunuk Hill).
-Mustafa Kemal Ataturk gave Mehmet Nuri Conker his last name in memory of Conk Bayiri.
-Mehmet Nuri Conker was assigned as the Governor of Adana in 1921 after the withdrawal of the French forces in the aftermath of the Franco-Turkish War.
+Mustafa Kemal Ataturk gave Conker his last name in memory of Conk Bayiri.
+Conker was assigned as the Governor of Adana in 1921 after the withdrawal of the French forces in the aftermath of the Franco-Turkish War.
 He was elected to Grand National Assembly as the Representative from Kütahya (1923-1927).
 He was also elected to the Grand National Assembly as the Representative from Gaziantep (1932 and 1935).
-Mehmet Nuri Conker served as the Deputy Chairman of the Grand National Assembly during its 5th session and as Acting Chairman in 1935.
+Conker was the Deputy Chairman of the Grand National Assembly during its 5th session and as Acting Chairman in 1935.
 He took part in the development of the Turkish Army along with Mustafa Kemal.

-Mehmet Nuri Conker received the Medal of Independence.

-Mehmet Nuri Conker knew French, German and Arabic.
+He knew French, German and Arabic.